hscra/remitly_hw/README.md

 - To create the `swift_codes` table, connect to database will be completed by `func ConnectDatabase() (db *sql.DB, err error)`.

 **IMPORTANT NOTICE** \
-Following command will be required to run this application from your side.
+Following command will be required to run this application from your side (ONLY source code, not docker version).

 ```shell
 $ export DBUSER=<your user name>